 Farming

-We treat our farm as if it will be around in 100 years: perhaps it will.
+We treat our farm as if it will be around in 100 years, because it just might.
 That kind of operational planning requires acquiescence to the order of things.
-We try to work with the tendencies of the ecosystem here as much as possible, as in the final analysis it is vain to do otherwise.
+We try to work with the tendencies of the ecosystem as much as possible, as in the final analysis it is vain to do otherwise.
 A proper organic farm understands itself to be a complex natural system, contrary to the “conventional” farms of the last half+ century, which tend to self-conceive and operate more like open air factories.
-But we do not fantasize too much about self-sufficiency, either.
-There is no such thing as an isolated system, and in addition to our ecological relations we are keenly aware of our economic ones.
-We rely on dedicated employees who have spent significant amounts of their lives on this land in order to grow food; everything made here has come out of a collective effort.
+We are keenly aware that our ecological relationships in a very real way include our economic ones.
+We rely on dedicated employees who have spent significant amounts of their lives on this land in order to grow food; everything made here has come out of a collective effort

 “The physical Universe is a self-regenerative process.”